 Thus, you can suffer from altitude sickness, so you should be medically prepared.
 During the trek, you will walk through the beautiful villages enriched with diverse cultures and religions and witness the diverse landscape, rich biodiversity of the Annapurna region, and views of this region’s mountains.

 The mix of mountain vistas, traditional mountain village life, and thick rhododendron forests will melt your heart.
 A trekking experience at the Annapurna Base Camp is something you will cherish all your life.

-How much does Annapurna Base Camp Trek cost?
+How much does the Annapurna Base Camp Trek cost?

 How much does it cost to trek to Annapurna Base Camp?
 Well, it is pretty tricky to answer straightforwardly.
 The cost of the trek depends on various factors.

 How do you want to travel?
 How many days do you want to spend on this trek? – it usually takes 12 days or 10 to 14 days.
-At what time of the year are you planning to trek? – Spring (March-May) and Autumn ( September-October) are the best time to trek, but they are costlier during these times.
+At what time of the year are you planning to trek? – Spring (March-May) and Autumn ( September-October) are the best times to trek, but they are costlier during these times.

 Do you buy a trekking package?
 If yes, who are you buying it from?
 A travel agent? an online agent? or an international travel agency?
 Local travel agency?
 Local guide?
 Along with that, what kind of trek do you want to do – all-inclusive or guide-only?

 If you plan to trek with a local trekking agency, please get in touch with Peregrine Trek.
 We offer a 14-day Annapurna Base Camp Trek at just $1250.

 However, if you plan to trek solo, here is the detailed breakdown of the Annapurna Base Camp Trek cost that you will be spending during the trek.